UPDATE: AUGUST 2022

 - UK Met Office monthly (Tmax + Tmin)/2 from its historical data webpage, for Heathrow

 - The diymetanalysis estimate of the regional average Tavg variations for Central England

-The figure reveals some anomalous warming in the 20th century at Heathrow, to be expected due to the conversion of the largely rural site in 1948 to one dominated today by tarmac and concrete.
+The figures above reveals some anomalous warming in the 20th century at Heathrow, to be expected due to the conversion of the largely rural site in 1948 to one dominated today by tarmac and concrete.
 Tmax data shows a step change around 1969, likely due to relocation caused by developments.